 - Use non-slip mats around the bathroom both inside and outside the bathing area

 With these steps and our treatments, we will work together with you and your health care providers to ensure you can continue living a full and healthy life.
-For more information on how chiropractic care can help with fall prevention or to schedule an appointment, please contact Spine and Injury Center San Jose today.
+For more information on how chiropractic care can help with fall prevention or to schedule an appointment, please contact Spine and Injury Medical Center today.